jundalisay/sp/content/en/research/mill/liberty/chapter-1.md

 - the prevailing opinion and feeling, and
 - the tendency of society to impose its own ideas and practices as rules of conduct on those who dissent

-Such tyranny=
+Such tyranny:
 - prevents the development of any individuality not in harmony with its ways*, and
 - compels all characters to fashion themselves on the model of its own

-> *Superphysics Note= Liberalism is naturally adharmic or non-harmonious because it lets people to refuse to be in line with the harmony of society
+{{< n n="Liberalism is naturally adharmic or non-harmonious because it lets people to refuse to be in line with the harmony of society " >}}

 <!-- There is a limit to the legitimate interference of collective opinion with individual independence